Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

 Chart 1: Valuation snapshot

 This table is a good starting point for value-hunters.
-It contains six key metrics that compare price with financial firepower - for example, profits or dividends.
+It contains six key valuations metrics that each compare a stock market's price with its financial firepower - for example, its profits or dividends.
 A lower number generally means a cheaper investment, except when it comes to the dividend yield.
-Meanwhile, the colours indicate whether a region is expensive versus other areas of the world.
+The colours indicate whether a region is expensive versus other areas of the world.

-For a breakdown of what all the figures mean, please head to our glossary.
-A quick glance at the table shows that the US is the world’s priciest region, however, by every yardstick.
+For a breakdown of what all the figures mean, please head to the glossary below or to our investing jargon buster.
+However, a quick glance at the table shows that the US is the world’s priciest region, by every yardstick.
 In contrast, the UK looks intriguingly cheap.

 Chart 2: History lesson